TYPO3-extensions/sphinx/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Everything should work out-of-the-box.
 Possible problems will be reported as Flash messages and a log of all operations is stored as :file:`typo3temp/tx_sphinx/IMPORT-{date}.log`.
 The general process of importing Sphinx is as follows:

 #.
-Fetch the version as a zip archive from https://bitbucket.org/birkenfeld/sphinx/downloads ("Tags") into
+Fetch the version as a zip archive from https://github.com/sphinx-doc/sphinx/releases into
    directory :file:`typo3temp/`

 #.
 Unpack the zip archive into directory :file:`uploads/tx_sphinx/{version}/`